studiochris/sequelize-temporal/README.md

 - undo functionalities
 - track interactions (customer support)

+Under the hood, a History table is created using the same structure as the input model, only without constraints.
+The history table also includes a new primary key (default: `hid`) and an additional date column (default: `archivedAt`)

-Under the hood a history table with the same structure, but without constraints is created.
+Under the hood a history table with the same structure, without constraints, and with  is created.

 The normal singular/plural naming scheme in Sequelize is used: